cubicibo/SUPer/README.md

 ```
 The output file extension is used to infer the desired output type (SUP or PES).

-## Misc
+## How SUPer works
-Some misc and trivia about SUPer, how it works and manages to generate complex stream with animations that work on hardware decoders:

-### Behind the scene
-SUPer tries to re-use existing object in the stream and exploits the PG decoders capabilites like palette updates to encode animations.
-This saves bandwidth significantly and enables to perform animations that are otherwise impossible due to hardware limitations of the bandwidth limited PG object decoder.
+SUPer implements a conversion engine that uses the entirety of the PG specs described in the two patents US8638861B2 and US20090185789A1.
+PG decoders, while designed to be as cheap as possible, feature a few nifty capabilities that includes palette updates, object redefinition, object cropping and events buffering.

+SUPer analyzes each input images and encodes a sequence of similar images together into a single presentation graphic (bitmap).
+This PG object has the animation encoded in it and a sequence of palette updates will display the sequence of images.
+This dramatically reduces the decoding and composition bandwidth and allows for complex animations to be performed while the hardware PG decoder is busy decoding the next PG objects.

 ### PGS Limitations to keep in mind
 - There are only two PGS objects on screen at a time.
 SUPer puts as many subtitles lines as it can to a single PGS object and minimizes the windows areas in which the said objects are displayed.
 Palette updates are then used to eventually display/undisplay specific lines associated to a given object.
-- A hardware PG decoder has a limited bandwidth and can refresh an object only ever so often.
-SUPer distributes the object definitions in the stream to ease the work of the decoder.
-SUPer then uses palette updates to link the missing "steps" between two objects definition.
-However, SUPer defines the steps depending of a similarity measure with the previous bitmaps.
-If it changes too much, SUPer is obligated to insert the new object in the stream as visual quality remains the most important aspect.
+- A hardware PG decoder has a limited bandwidth and can refresh an object ever so often.
+SUPer distributes the object definitions in the stream and uses double buffering to ease the work of the decoder.
+However, the bigger the objects (= windows), the longer they will take to decode.
+SUPer may be obligated to drop events every now and then if an event can't be decoded and displayed in due time.
+This will happen frequently if the graphics differ excessively between successive events.
+- Moves, within a reasonable area, are doable at lower framerates like 23.976, 24 or 25.
+The ability to perform moves lowers if the epoch is complex or if the PG windows within which the object is displayed are large.

 ## Special thanks
-- TheScorpius666, NLScavenger, Prince 7, Masstock
+- TheScorpius666, Masstock, NLScavenger, Prince 7
 - FFmpeg libavcodec pgssubdec authors